Rustam200391/New_project_with_back/README.md

 After exporting the project to your working directory, install all dependencies by entering <i>"npm i"</i> and run the project <i>"npm run dev"</i>.

-<iThe visual side is written using the javascript programming language, the server side is written in php or java
+<The visual side is written using the javascript programming language, the server side is written in php or java